Isabel-gt/Final_Project/README.md

 Our group utilized a variety of technologies to create a diabetes prediction tool for a healthcare setting or individual use.
 We found that some health indicators have a greater influence in determining whether someone is at risk for diabetes.
-Developer and teamwork skills were exercised while creating a database and an HTML using Flask.
+Developer and teamwork skills were demonstrated while creating a database and an HTML using Flask.
 We used a deep learning method involving TensorFlow and logistic regression to validate the data and both showed an accuracy score of 86%.
 Data analysis was performed to understand the underlying indicators that lead to developing pre-diabetes or diabetes.
 Setbacks creating the models, HTML pages, and analysis were addressed through trial and error and with the guidance of teacher assistants.